 - National Institute on Ageing.
 “Long-Term Care Costs in Canada Projected to Triple to $71B in Only 30 Years.”
 National Institute on Ageing, National Institute on Ageing, 8 Oct.
 2019, www.nia-ryerson.ca/commentary-posts/10/7/long-term-care-costs-in-canada-projected-to-triple-in-only-30-years.

 - U.S. Department of Health and Human Services, and U.S. Department of Labor.
 The future supply of long-term care workers in relation to the aging baby boom generation: Report to Congress.
 Washington, DC: Office of the Assistant Secretary for Planning and Evaluation, (2003).

 - National Health Policy Forum (2014) The Basics: National Spending for Long-Term Services and Supports.
 Retrieved (January 2015) from http://www.nhpf.org/library/the-basics/Basics_LTSS_03-27-14.pdf✎

 In facilities, nurses use oneMAR® to safely administer medications, track vitals, make notes and maintain a patient’s chart online, something that was previously tedious and time consuming with paper MARs and charts.

-Pharmacist Kristen holds a BSc in Pharmacy from the University of Saskatchewan.
-Her experience as a clinical pharmacist, spin instructor, and meditation teacher make her a well-rounded health and wellness expert.
-As Catalyst's Director of Clinical Outcomes, she leads patient engagement initiatives and works with community pharmacists to get meaningful results.
+Kristen Antunes holds a BSP in Pharmacy from the University of Saskatchewan.
+She is the Director of Clinical Outcomes and her experience as a clinical pharmacist, spin instructor, and meditation teacher make her a well-rounded health and wellness expert.
+She leads patient engagement initiatives and works with community pharmacists to obtain meaningful results.
 For a patient or a population, improving health outcomes is her jam!